 Adults with disabilities who are searching for employment may approach the Bureau of Rehabilitation for help in their efforts.
 Disabilities from birth as well as those from accidents, strokes, and other events may require rehabilitative measures.
 Some of the services that they provide to help disabled persons are fitting work chairs and complete work stations to the comfort of the person.
 If someone cannot use their hands, the Bureau of Rehabilitation will often provide alternate means for them, such as communication boards so that the person can press a button to communicate.

 Disabled adults may also work at home from a specialized chair and computer, if a physical disability prevents them from commuting daily to an office building.
-They fulfill a variety of jobs, from virtual assistants to IT professionals who specialize in SEO and website marketing.
-Others may do customer service from their home offices.
 The advancement of technology and of the Internet in particular, have made it possible for many disabled persons to work from home who were not able to do so before.
 There are federal and state funds available for making work sites more available to the disabled – both in their homes and in work places.

 Many private employers also seek disabled employees to hire for various positions.
 Those with mental retardation can be trained as grocery store baggers, greeters, and stockers, while other individuals with physical limitations can work in offices using computer software as accountants or other office workers.
 Some disabled individuals are allowed to have their interpreter (often in sign language) or aide accompany them to work in certain conditions.
 This person acts as the connection between the worker and employer.